DevRightStudios/.github/README.md

 ## Contributing

 We welcome contributions from all members of our team.
 If you're interested in contributing, please see our Contribution Guide.

-Please replace `^i^` with the actual URL of your Contribution Guide.

 Remember, a well-written issue helps us to understand and address your concerns more effectively.
 Thank you for your contributions!